Farbfetzen/Algorithms/README.md

 # Algorithms

-A collection of algorithms.
+A collection of algorithm visualizations.
-To learn something new and to have a handy resource for other projects.
-But mainly just for fun and pretty visualizations.

 ## Resources